-When I first arrived in the city, my senses were greeted with a feast.
-In the background of a busy street in Malioboro, you could hear the distinct chanting from the mosques; the smell of fried food from the stalls rushing through my nose making my stomach churn; and my eyes feasted upon the silent stories of people as they go about their day’s work.
+In the background of a busy street in Malioboro, I heard the distinct chanting from the mosques.
+The smell of fried food from the stalls rushed into my nose making my stomach churn.
+My eyes feasted upon the silent stories of people as they went about their day’s work.

-Being the center of fine art and culture in Java, the corners teemed with puppet shows, batik sellers, and street vendors selling food, bracelets, bags, souvenirs, and t-shirts.
+Being the center of fine art and culture in Java, the sidewalks teemed with puppet shows, batik sellers, and street vendors selling food, bracelets, bags, souvenirs, and t-shirts.

-But if there’s one word that describes Yogyakarta, it would definitely be "Texture".
+But if there’s one word that I would use to describe Yogyakarta, it'd be Texture.

-Despite insistent offers from becak (tricycle), andong (horse-drawn carriage), and ojek (motorcycle taxi) drivers, I put my feet on the ground and kept walking.
-I just love walking.
+Despite insistent offers from becak (tricycle), andong (horse-drawn carriage), and ojek (motorcycle taxi) drivers, I planted my feet firmly on the ground and kept walking.
+I love walking.

 I ventured into small alleys and found walls of colorful graffiti.
-It’s too bad I don’t understand what they are saying though.
+It’s too bad I don’t understand what they mean.